 Before embarking on the journey, I read two books that blew my mind.
 One was “The spiritual tourist” by Mick Brown.
 The other was “Autobiography of a Yogi” by Paramahansa Yogananda.
-Whilst reading these books, I was introduced to two new ideas that I had never encountered.
+While reading these books, I discovered two new words I had never heard.
 These were expressions that described the very highest states of spiritual development.

 The first was the word “enlightenment.”
 The second was “self-realization.”
 The idea of becoming ‘enlightened’ was most intriguing.
 It was the polar opposite of how I was since childhood and as a practicing drunk.
-Historically, my experience of reality had always been dark and negative.
+Historically, my mind had always been dark and negative.

-The second expression, ‘self-realization’ was also attractive.
+The second expression, ‘self-realization,’ was also attractive.
 When I first got sober, I had a very fragile sense of identity.
-The authentic self was so deeply buried under thick layers of fear and denial that I didn’t have any sense of self.
-I had no idea who or what I really was.
+My true self had always been buried under thick layers of fear and denial.
+So much so that I didn’t have any sense of self.
+I had no idea who or what I was.

 Did I find God in India?
 No, but I did learn something else.
-It was a very valuable learning curve, for someone who was chronically self-centered.
+It was a very valuable learning curve for someone who was chronically self-centered.
 It was the spiritual practice of service to others.
-Especially in the ashrams in India, service was seen as a tangible path to spiritual growth.
-I learned that service to others helped to dissolve my chronic self-obsession.
+In the ashrams of India, service is regarded as a tangible path to spiritual growth.
+I learned that service to others helped to reduce chronic self-obsession.
 It was the constant preoccupation with self that made life so unmanageable.

-“Our very lives as ex-problem drinkers depend upon our constant thought of others and how we may help meet their needs” (BB “There is a solution” p.
-20)
+“Our very lives as ex-problem drinkers depend upon our constant thought of others and how we may help meet their needs.”

-Despite remaining an unbeliever, service to others was a vital step in the direction of a spiritual awakening that didn’t require a belief in God.
+Despite remaining an unbeliever, service to others is central to finding a spiritual awakening that doesn’t require a belief in God.
 When I returned from India, I tried to continue the practice of service in the fellowship.
-I began to feel much happier as a result and felt a real sense of fulfillment from service commitments in AA.
+As a result, I began to feel much happier and felt a real sense of fulfillment from my service commitments in AA.